Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

    - Event Category - Designate the default event category name.
 This will be visible in all Events (Client side and Server side)
    - Track Page View - You can select if you want to track all the viewed pages.
 This will send an event o every page load.

-   > [!IMPORANT] Make sure to click Save after you are satisfied with the configurations.
+   > **Note**: Make sure to click Save after you are satisfied with the configurations.
 4. CustomerSettings tab:

     ![Customer Setting tab.](Images/CustomerSettingsTab.png)